VS283/5v-3v-Power-Supply/README.md

 # 5v-3v-Power-Supply
-Converting 12v AC input into 5v as well as 3v DC.
+Converting 12v AC input into 5v as well as 3v DC.<br>
 Thank-You.